jugmac00/til/zope/how-to-update-all-zopefoundation-repositories-at-once.md

 ### result

-That is one of the many pull requests which I did not have to create manually...
+This is one of the many pull requests which I did not have to create manually...

 https://github.com/zopefoundation/zope.session/pull/15